PKPublicCode/SecuredApi/Docs/Product/routing.md

 ### id
 Optional field.
 Used to:
 * specify allowed routes or routesGroups in Subscriptions
-* usefull to trace back errors in configuration (exception and log record contain id path to error element)
+* useful to trace back errors in configuration (exception and log record contain id path to error element)

 ### description
 Optional field and ignored by the parser.
-Convenionally used to provide human readable description
+Conventionally used to provide human readable description

 ### preRequestActions
 Actions executed before proceeding to nested route or route group.
 If any of conditional actions failed (returned false), execution is stopped and execution fallbacks to onRequestErrorActions

 ### onRequestErrorActions
 Executed if one of the conditional actions interrupted execution (action returned false), e.g. IP is not whitelisted.
-If conditional action returns false during processing of onRequestErrorActions actions, then behaviour is the same and execution is interrupted.
+If conditional action returns false during processing of onRequestErrorActions actions, then behavior is the same and execution is interrupted.

 ### onRequestSuccessActions
-Executed if all actions proceeded succesfully (actions returnned true)
+Executed if all actions proceeded successfully (actions returned true)

 TBD